NEWSMAKER-Al Qaeda's new leader Adel has $10 million bounty on his head | Law-Order

 "His skills are more suitable for the organisation of armed operations than the administration of a wide network of affiliates."
 One of al Qaeda's leading military chiefs and often called by experts its third-ranking official, Adel set up training camps for the organisation in Sudan, Pakistan and Afghanistan in the 1990s.

 He also played a role in the ambush of U.S. helicopters in Mogadishu, known as the "Black Hawk Down" incident in 1993 which killed 18 U.S. servicemen, security experts say.
 That marked the beginning of the eventual withdrawal of a U.S.-U.N. peacekeeping force from Somalia.
-The FBI identifies Adel as one of its most wanted terrorists and accuses him of conspiring to kill U.S. nationals, to murder and destroy buildings of the United States.
+The FBI identifies Adel as one of its most wanted terrorists and accuses him of conspiring to kill U.S. nationals, to murder and to destroy buildings.

 Adel gained more jihadi credentials after he joined other Arab militants fighting Soviet occupation troops in Afghanistan, where he eventually headed a training camp before becoming a senior figure in al Qaeda.
 "He (Adel) is a very bold, professional, cold-blooded figure," said Yoram Schweitzer, head of the Programme on Terrorism and Low-Intensity Conflict at Tel Aviv University’s Institute for National Security Studies.